cyrusn/ssgo-frontend/README.md

   - includes features of TEACHER user
   - can upload students rank for subject allocation
   - can adjust subject capacity for subject allocation
-  - can allocate students preference if the above 2 informations are provided
+  - can allocate students preference if the above 2 information is provided

 ### Schemas of `teacher.json` and `student.json`